-7.1.1.Password_Setup
+7.1.1.Password\Setup

-The TOE offers a configuration setting where the User can set up a password that will be used to perform authentication in order to access restricted services on the device including: first unlock after power-on or reboot, Apple Pay transactions, Apple Pay Transfers, and more.
-The TOE enforces strong access controls in order to prevent access to these restricted services without authentication (FIA_UID.2).
+The TOE offers a configuration setting where the User can set up a password that will be used to perform authentication in order to access restricted services on the device including: first unlock after power-on or reboot, Apple Pay transactions, and more.
+The TOE enforces strong access controls in order to prevent access to these restricted services without authentication (FIA UID.2).

-Note: The User has the possibility to use password or any other activated (with enrolled templates) authentication method to perform unlock (beyond first unlock) or Apple Pay transactions.
+Note: The User has the possibility to use the password or any other activated (with enrolled templates) authentication method to perform unlock (beyond first unlock) or Apple Pay transactions.

-The TOE ensures the non-observability of the password during the setting process within the Secure Enclave (FPR_UNO.1).
+The TOE ensures the non-observability of the password during the setting process within the Secure Enclave (FPR\UNO.1).

-7.1.2.Password_Verify
+7.1.2.Password\Verify

 The TOE offers password entry to the User as part of the device unlock procedure, or during the User authorization step of an Apple Pay transaction.
 The User might have selected the default method as being biometrics, but password verification is always possible (as a fallback or by User choice).
-The TSFs ensure that password verification preserves the secrecy of the password value set by the User, which is expected in order to prevent an attacker from guessing the code by observing the verification process (FPR_UNO.1).
-The TOE ensures that the verification process would not validate a code that does not match the password set by the User and detect alterations to the configured value (FDP_SDI.1), preventing use of the User account (and related data) and forcing a device panic.
-To discourage brute-force password attacks, the TOE authentication failure policy is escalating time delays after the entry of an invalid password (FIA_AFL.1/Delay) or switching the boot into recoveryOS after 10 attempts (FIA_AFL.1/Recovery).
+The TSFs ensure that password verification preserves the secrecy of the password value set by the User, which is expected in order to prevent an attacker from guessing the code by observing the verification process (FPR\UNO.1).
+The TOE ensures that the verification process would not validate a code that does not match the password set by the User and detect alterations to the configured value (FDP\SDI.1), preventing use of the User account (and related data) and forcing a device panic.
+To discourage brute-force password attacks, the TOE authentication failure policy is escalating time delays after the entry of an invalid password (FIA\AFL.1/Delay) or after 10 failed validation attempts, blocking further password validation attempts until the user boots into recoveryOS (FIA\AFL.1/Recovery).

-7.1.3.Password_Update
+7.1.3.
+Password\Update

 The User can update the password value through the device's settings menu.
-This functions as a verify operation, as knowledge of the previous password value is required to proceed to the setup step where the User types a new value and effectively updates the value in the Secure Enclave (FIA_UAU.2, FDP_ACC.2/Authentication_SFP and FDP_ACF.1/Authentication_SFP).
-The TOE ensures the non-observability of the old password during the verification as well as of the new password during the setting process (FPR_UNO.1).
-The TOE also enforces password alteration detection, preventing a corrupted password from being used to reset the authentication function (FDP_SDI.1).
+This functions as a verify operation, as knowledge of the previous password value is required to proceed to the setup step where the User types a new value and effectively updates the value in the Secure Enclave (FIA\UAU.2, FDP\ACC.2/Authentication\SFP and FDP\ACF.1/Authentication\SFP).
+The TOE ensures the non-observability of the old password during the verification as well as of the new password during the setting process (FPR\UNO.1).
+The TOE also enforces password alteration detection, preventing a corrupted password from being used to reset the authentication function (FDP\SDI.1).

-7.1.4.Password_Delete
+7.1.4.Password Delete

 If the User wants to fully remove the use of the password on the device, because this would not allow an adequate security level for the processing of the TSF, the actual password is disabled and the iCloud Account information and all the Apple Pay data is deallocated.
-(FDP_RIP.1).
-To prevent misuse of the password deletion function, the User is required to first verify the current password before proceeding (FIA_UAU.2, FDP_ACC.2/Authentication_SFP and FDP_ACF.1/Authentication_SFP), and the TOE protects the password secrecy during the verification process in case an attacker was to use this path for attempting an observation-based attack (FPR_UNO.1).
+(FDP\RIP.1).
+To prevent misuse of the password deletion function, the User is required to first verify the current password before proceeding (FIA\UAU.2, FDP\ACC.2/Authentication\SFP and FDP\ACF.1/Authentication\SFP), and the TOE protects the password secrecy during the verification process in case an attacker was to use this path for attempting an observation-based attack (FPR\UNO.1).